cupy/cupy/docs/source/upgrade.rst

 Current stream set via ``use()`` will not be restored when exiting ``with`` block
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The current stream set via :func:`cupy.cuda.Stream.use` will not be reactivated when exiting a stream context manager.
+Samely as the change of :class:`cupy.cuda.Device` above, the current stream set via :func:`cupy.cuda.Stream.use` will not be reactivated when exiting a stream context manager.
 An existing code mixing ``with stream:`` block and ``stream.use()`` may get different results between CuPy v10 and v9.

 .. code-block:: py